Gli indifferenti

 Gli Indifferenti (The Time of Indifference, also translated as The Indifferent Ones) is a novel by Alberto Moravia, published in 1929.

 Background

 After a meeting with friends at which it was agreed that each should produce a novel, the young Moravia began writing the story that would become Gli Indifferenti.
 Moravia sent the manuscript to the editor of 900, a bilingual (Italian-French) review with which he had previously published some short stories.
 It was dismissed as a "mist of words".
-The novel was published with a ₤5,000 contribution from Moravia's father, Carlo Pincherle, as the Milanese publisher Alpes was unwilling to take a risk on an unknown author.
+He spent two and a half years writing the novel.
+It was published with a ₤5,000 contribution from Moravia's father, Carlo Pincherle, as the Milanese publisher Alpes was unwilling to take a risk on an unknown author.

 Plot synopsis

 Gli Indifferenti is a psychological portrayal of the life of a middle-class mother and her two children.
 The action of the novel takes place largely over two days.
 Leo, the wealthy lover of Mariagrazia, a middle-class widow, begins an affair with her daughter, Carla.
 Carla decides that she will sleep with Leo the following day (her twenty-fourth birthday) in order "to begin a new life".